Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 ### What Next
-During the class, you will use the plates that you prepared on Wednesday toexamine and classifying the microbes that grew on your plates.
+During the class, you will use the plates that you prepared on Wednesday to examine and classifying the microbes that grew on your plates.
 To prepare for this make sure to take a look at the first page of this [link](http://delrio.dcccd.edu/jreynolds/microbiology/2421/lab_manual/colony_morph.pdf)